All Posts

 4. Prioritize Culture

 Us Gen Zers don’t just want to come to work and leave, we want to be a part of something bigger than ourselves.
 We want to feel like we really ‘fit’ with our teams, and can make friends at work.
-We want to be seen as individuals and know that our company’s qualities closely align with ours
+We want to be seen as individuals and know that our company’s qualities closely align with ours.

-When you want to attract a Generation Z workforce, make culture a core of your workplace.
+When you want to attract a Generation Z workforce, make culture and values a core of your workplace.
 Host fun company events, be radically transparent about what you stand for, create culture fit interviews, and put your workers in positions where they will really thrive.
 It goes a long way when you create teams that make everyone feel like they’re part of something awesome!

 5. Make Diversity the Center of Your Initiatives